 24 hours' notice must be given to the occupier of any building used as a dwellinghouse before admission to the premises can be obtained.
+Caravans are not usually buildings and cannot usually be entered without consent.

 In the majority of occasions, officers will not need to utilise their powers of entry under the Act.
 Officers should always, however, be in a position to produce a power of entry card if requested.
 The power of entry card should be provided by the LPA and must be duly signed by an authorised person.
 It must include a photograph of the officer, and detail their power of entry.